hnordquist/INCC6/readme.txt

 KNOWN ISSUES:

 Many dialogs and features from INCC 5.* are not fully implemented e.g.
-   Reanalysis, Holdup and glovebox features, the Plot features, Deming integration, Collar item data entry,
-   Collar acquire and Poison Rod details, integrated help.
+   Holdup and glovebox features, the Plot features, Deming integration, some Add-a-src processing, Collar item data entry, Collar acquire and Poison Rod details, integrated help.

 This is beta release software; issues and missing features are known to exist.